 Glimpses of Nuclear Ontario

 Eighteen thousand people live in picturesque Port Hope on the north shore of Lake Ontario, an hour’s drive from Toronto.
 The town is host to one of the oldest and largest uranium chemical processing facilities on the planet, located not far from the downtown shopping district.
-In the background are the two key uranium conversion facilities: the smaller structure, on the left, processes uranium for domestic use; the larger building, on the right, processes uranium for exports worldwide.
+In the background of the image above are the two key uranium conversion facilities: the smaller structure, on the left, processes uranium for domestic use; the larger building, on the right, processes uranium for exports worldwide.

 The Cameco Uranium Conversion Plant began its life in 1932 as a radium refinery.
 In 1942 it started refining uranium for the Manhattan Project.
-During these years, the refinery dumped radioactive waste directly into the adjacent harbor, where the Port Hope Yacht Club still moors its leisure craft.
+During these years, the refinery dumped radioactive waste directly into the adjacent harbour, where the Port Hope Yacht Club still moors its leisure craft.
 Uranium continued to be processed at Port Hope for the US nuclear weapons program until 1965.

 Uranium mined in Saskatchewan is first processed in northern Ontario’s Blind River refinery, where it is turned into uranium trioxide gel.
 The gel is then shipped to Port Hope, where it is chemically converted into other uranium compounds.
 Uranium dioxide (15 percent of Cameco’s output) is produced in the building on the left; it is later fabricated into fuel rods for domestic use.
 In the larger building on the right, uranium hexafluoride (85 percent of Cameco’s output) is produced for export.
 The hexafluoride is shipped to enrichment plants that produce low-enriched uranium (LEU) for fuel in light-water reactors throughout the world, and highly enriched uranium (HEU) that can be used for nuclear submarine fuel, medical isotope production, and nuclear weapons.